-My name is Kris Safarova and I am the CEO FIRMSconsulting.com and the holding company The Strategy Media Group LLC.
-I work with a network of eminent ex-McKinsey, BCG et al. partners, like Kevin, Bill, Michael etc. who produce all the content on the site and run our coaching programs.
+My name is Kris Safarova and I am the CEO FIRMSconsulting.com.
+I work with a network of eminent ex-McKinsey, BCG et al. partners, like Kevin, Bill, Michael and many others who produce all the content on the site.

 Since 2010, when FIRMSconsulting.com was founded, I have assembled a universe of digital platforms teaching case interviews and business strategy.
 Our goal is not only to get you into McKinsey but to help you succeed far beyond the firm.
 We see McKinsey and BCG as mere stepping stones and while we focus on case interviews, we use ex-partners to equip clients with the broader thinking skills to solve mankind’s toughest problems.

 I know it can be scary.
 It can seem overwhelming and intimidating.
 You may not even live in a country with a McKinsey office.
 I am here to tell you that with focus, the right attitude and deliberate preparation you can do very well.

 - I know this to be true since we have coached >1,200 clients into elite consulting firms, with an 80% success rate for McKinsey, Bain, and BCG.
 We coach clients trying to enter McKinsey and BCG at all levels from business analyst to equity partner.

 - We also run the unique TCO program where partners take real participants and coach them for McKinsey, BCG et al. interviews.
 We record this process and make it available to clients.
 We have always successfully placed a participant in every season and we are now in the 6th season.